Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 ROTC

-U.S. Army Reserve Officers Training Corps Program (ROTC) - The program provides an opportunity for Lycoming students to enroll in the Army Reserve Officers’ Training Corps (ROTC).
+The program provides an opportunity for Lycoming students to enroll in the Army Reserve Officers’ Training Corps (ROTC).
 Lycoming notes enrollment in and successful completion of the program on student transcripts.
-Military Science is a four-year program divided into a basic course given during the freshman and sophomore years and an advanced course given during the junior and senior years.
+Military Science is a four-year program divided into a basic course given for first-year and sophomore students and an advanced course given during the junior and senior years.
 The Army ROTC Basic Course comprises four courses and requires no commitment to the military.
 The Army ROTC Advanced Course comprises four courses and requires a military commitment.
 The content and methods of the Advanced Course comprise the minimum curriculum that an individual must complete in order to be commissioned.

 The Honors Program

-The Scholars Program
+The Lycoming Scholars Program

-The Lycoming College Scholars Program is a special program designed to meet the needs and aspirations of highly motivated students of superior intellectual ability.
-Lycoming Scholars satisfy the College’s General Education requirements with more challenging distribution courses than students not in the Scholars Program are required to complete.
-(Substitutions to the General Education requirements for Scholars can be made only by successful application to the Committee on Academic Standards with a supporting signature by the Scholars Council Director in place of the department chair.)
+• The Lycoming College Scholars Program is a special program designed to meet the needs and aspirations of highly motivated students of superior intellectual ability.
+Lycoming Scholars satisfy the College’s General Education requirements with more challenging Distribution courses than students not in the Lycoming Scholars Program are required to complete.
+(Substitutions to the General Education requirements for Lycoming Scholars can be made only by successful application to the Committee on Academic Standards with a supporting signature by the Lycoming Scholars Council Director in place of the department chair.)
 Lycoming Scholars also participate in special interdisciplinary seminars and in an independent study culminating in a senior presentation.
-Scholars may audit a fifth course each semester at no additional cost.
-In addition, Scholars may be exempted from the usual limitations on independent studies by the Individual Studies Committee.
+Lycoming Scholars may audit a fifth course each semester at no additional cost.
+In addition, Lycoming Scholars may be exempted from the usual limitations on independent studies by the Individual Studies Committee.

-Students are admitted to the program by invitation of the Scholars Council, the group which oversees the program.
+Students are admitted to the program by invitation of the Lycomign Scholars Council, the group which oversees the program.
 The Council consists of a director and four other faculty members selected by the Provost and Dean of the College and four students elected by current scholars.
 The guidelines governing selection of new scholars are flexible; academic excellence, intellectual curiosity, and creativity are all taken into account.
-Students who wish to participate in the Scholars Program but are not invited may petition the Scholars Council for consideration.
-Petitioning students should provide the Scholars Council with letters of recommendation from Lycoming faculty and a transcript to be sent to the director of the Scholars Program.
+Students who wish to participate in the Lycoming Scholars Program but are not invited may petition the Lycoming Scholars Council for consideration.
+Petitioning students should provide the Lycoming Scholars Council with letters of recommendation from Lycoming faculty and a transcript to be sent to the director of the Lycoming Scholars Program.

 To remain in the program, students must maintain a cumulative GPA of 3.25 or better.
-Students who drop below this average will be placed on Scholars Program probation for one semester.
+Students who drop below this average will be placed on Lycoming Scholars Program probation for one semester.
 After one semester, they will be asked to leave the program if their GPA has not returned to 3.25 or higher.

 General Education requirements are designed to promote the breadth of study central to a liberal arts education, raise awareness of issues critical to a diverse America and an interconnected world, and develop skills essential for success in any discipline or profession.
-It includes two courses that must be taken during the freshman year (a First-Year Seminar and English Composition), Distribution Requirements (courses in the Fine Arts, Humanities, Mathematics, Modern or Ancient Languages, the Natural Sciences, and the Social Sciences), classes focusing on Writing and Diversity (both Global and Domestic), and an Enhanced Academic Experience.
+It includes two courses that must be taken during the first year (a First-Year Seminar and English Composition), Distribution Requirements (courses in the Fine Arts, Humanities, Mathematics, Modern or Ancient Languages, the Natural Sciences, and the Social Sciences), classes focusing on Writing and Diversity (both Global and Domestic), and an Enhanced Academic Experience.

 Courses for which a grade of “P” is recorded may not be used toward the fulfillment of a General Education Requirement.
 (For an explanation, refer to the Grading System.)

 A. Complete a First-Year Seminar (FYS).
-A first-year seminar successfully completed at Lycoming COllege—regardless of the academic content area—can be used to reduce one of the required Distribution courses in Fine Arts, Humanities, non-laboratory Natural Sciences, or Social Sciences; however, it may not be used within the Distribution Requirements for English composition, mathematics, or modern or ancient languages.
+A first-year seminar successfully completed at Lycoming College— regardless of the academic content area—can be used to reduce one of the required Distribution courses in Fine Arts, Humanities, non-laboratory Natural Sciences, or Social Sciences; however, it may not be used within the Distribution Requirements for English composition, mathematics, or modern or ancient languages.
 First-Year Seminars do not count toward the major.

 A dropped FYS course does not appear on the transcript and does not satisfy the FYS graduation requirement.